VCorrales-Carvajal/code-cadet-game/README.md

         2. Non-choosable: The player doesn’t have any choice.
        2. Collective: They affect all players.
         1. Choosable: All players must choose.
 There are 3 kinds:
           1. Career: The first player who answers correctly earns points in this area.
-         2-3.Money and Happiness: The first player who picks the event earns or loses on the area depending on the               consequence of this selection.
+          2. Money:The first player who picks the event earns or loses on the area depending on the               consequence of this selection.
+          3. Happiness: Same as 2.
         2. Non-choosable: The event affects all players in the same manner.
 - After each turn, the consequence of the choice or event is shown in the screen.
 - After this, the position of all players is shown in the screen (how close or far they are from the finish line).